Recent Blog Posts

 Intro Quite often in software development, we come to a point where we have to alter some code, whether to make it easier to read and understand or to add a new feature.

 Recently a friend of mine posted a piece of code in a public Slack channel, and he asked for resources that would help him improve not only that particular code but any legacy code in general.
+I’m very thankful that he asked that because I took it as a motivation to record a series of screencast videos where I explain and demonstrate a bunch of techniques that everyone can learn and use in their daily job.

 read more